Becca18/dsp/03-command_line.md

 ###Q2.
 List Files in Unix

 What do the following commands do:
-`ls` - lists all files and directories in the working directory.
+`ls` - lists all contents of the directory you are currently in (working directory).  list directory contents.

 `ls -a`  - lists all contents in the working directory, including hidden files and directories.

 `ls -l`  - lists all contents of the working directory in long format.

-`ls -lh`
+`ls -lh`  - lists all contents of the working directory in long format and human readable format

-`ls -lah`
+`ls -lah`  -lists all contents of the working directory in long format, including hidden files and directories, and in human readable format.

-`ls -t`  - orders files and directories by the time they were last modified.
+`ls -t`  - lists all contents in working directory and orders files and directories by the time they were last modified.

-`ls -Glp`
+`ls -Glp` - lists all contents in working directory, inhibits display of group information, uses long-listing format, and display directories with /

 ---